 - athletes, particularly tennis players, baseball players, rowers, and wrestlers

-- people with jobs that require repetitive lifting, such as painters and carpenters
+- people with jobs that require repetitive lifting, like painters and carpenters

-Doctors use a medical history, a physical exam, and imaging scans to diagnose rotator cuff injuries.
-They may ask about physical activities at the workplace.
-These questions determine whether a patient has an increased risk for a degenerative condition.
+Your doctor may ask about physical activities at the workplace.
+These questions determine whether you have an increased risk for a degenerative condition.

-Imaging scans, such as an X-ray, can identify any bone spurs.
-These small bone growths can rub against the rotator cuff tendon.
-They cause weakening and inflammation.
+Imaging scans, like an X-ray, can identify any bone spurs.
+These small bone growths can rub against the rotator cuff tendon and cause pain and inflammation.

 Treatments range from resting the affected arm to surgery.
-Tendinitis can progress to a rotator cuff tear, and a rotator cuff tear can enlarge.
-Seeking treatment as quickly as possible helps keep the injury from getting worse.
+Tendinitis can progress to a rotator cuff tear, and that injury can get worse with time.
+Seeking treatment as quickly as possible helps to keep the injury from progressing.

-Nonsurgical treatments improve symptoms in about 50 percent of people with a rotator cuff injury (AAOS, 2011).
+Nonsurgical treatments improve symptoms in about 80 percent of people with a rotator cuff injury.
+These kinds of treatments include: